nonoo/deepseek-telegram-bot/README.md

 - `-ds-api-key`: set this to your DeepSeek `API key`
 - `-bot-token`: set this to your Telegram bot's `token`
+- `-chat-cmd`: set this to the command to use to send messages to the bot
 - `-ds-initial-prompt`: set this to the initial prompt to send to the DeepSeek API
 - `-ds-temperature`: set this to the [temperature](https://api-docs.deepseek.com/quick_start/parameter_settings)